What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 Standing close is enough.

-When you stop trying to control the experience, the photographs naturally fall into place.
+When you stop trying to control the experience, I had to learn this the hard way!
+Me trying to force kids into a pose for one shot didn’t get me too far, I’ve learnt to relax and it’ll be fine- honestly.
+Then the photographs naturally fall into place.
 It might be that you end up with a simple photo of your children looking up at you whilst you give them a hug.
 The look on their face- worth it!

 Simple Family Photoshoot Checklist